Claude Code memory for project state

 Then connect it to Claude Code:

-claude mcp add brain-os -- npx brain-os
+claude mcp add brain-os -- npx brain-os serve

 Read the full Brain OS pitch